 Like many schools across the United States, in March 2020 Baruch College transitioned to fully remote teaching and learning.
 As we facilitated this change, the Center for Teaching and Learning began to have conversations about how best to support faculty during this challenging time.
 One of the things that became quickly apparent was that we needed more information about the student experience.
 To address this need, Seth Graves, Allison Lehr Samuels, Hamad Sindhi, Pamela Thielman, Katherine Tsan, and Ron Whiteman developed a survey instrument to distribute to undergraduate and graduate students from all schools at Baruch College.
-We deployed it for the first time at the end of the Spring 2020 semester and have continued through the fall 2021 semester.
+We deployed it for the first time at the end of the spring 2020 semester and have continued through the spring 2022 semester.

 The survey was distributed to all registered students, though they were free to choose to respond and there were no incentives for completing it or consequences for not doing so.
 Our questions address the following topics: how students define flexible learning; concerns about technology; faculty communication; student engagement; what students want faculty to know about their current circumstances; and preferred course formats.
 The text of the survey has remained relatively stable over time.
 We made minor changes from the early iterations to later ones to improve the clarity of the questions.
 We made one major change for the fall 2020 survey with the addition of questions about preferred course modalities in the post-fully-online world.
-You can find a PDF of the most recent iteration of our survey (summer 2021) below.
+You can find a PDF of the most recent iteration of our survey (fall 2021) below.

 Responses and reports